BassyAyman/Al-NewBank-Projet/deliverables/status.md

-# Weekly status
+# Weekly Status (Week 40) :

-## Week 39 `sunday 2023-10-01`
+## What was done:

-### What was done
+* a diagram of all service
-* Study on the bank transaction model in real life
+* a component diagram for the 2 spring service
-* Understanding of the different components of a bank, and how it works in real life
+* Personas
-* Architecture diagram has been made, based on how we could organise the thing to make a transaction
+* User Stories
-* Flow Diagram has also been made to present the basic actual MVP flow
+* Study on the V7 subject : Scalability

-* Study on how our MVP could respond to our scaling problematic
+## What is planned

-### What is planned
+* For Tuesday, make a sequence diagram for each US
-* Decide if we want to make it an application based on different service, or a monolithic 3 tier architecture app
+* Start a first implementation if the model is validated

-* Decide on the techno that will be used for this project based on how we want to implement it
+## What's the difference from last week
-* Decide on how we will expose our app to other external system
+* The architecture has been modified again, to better meet requirements
-* Try to implement a first flow going throug every part that make a transaction, to get started with the POC.
+* Component diagrams for certain services have been added

-### Different from last week
+* New Persona and User Story

-* new Architecture
+## Issues :

-### Issues
+* None

-* none
+## Risk :

-### Risk
+* We are reducing the scope to the transaction system first, before all other functionality.
-* we are reducing the scope to the transaction systeme first, before all other functionality.
+* Uncertainty about certain hypotheses formulated to meet the subject's needs V7

-### RYG flag
+## RYG flag :

-* As there are many thing that have to be decided regarding the project, and that there's no implementation, we would say in between green and yellow.
+* Yellow : indeed we have a lot of new things for this time, but regarding the architecture, we made quite a lot of hypotheses regarding the scalability and the neobank accessible in other country.
+So we may be taking the wrong path on this one which Implies refactor.